 We have since conducted research and development activities within the tenement, including successful drilling.
 These activities aim to confirm the location for the demonstration storage project and provide foundation data and infrastructure for future industrial scale carbon capture at the site.

-With funding support from LET Australia (formerly COAL21), Australian National Low Emissions Coal (ANLEC) R&D Limited and the Federal Government, Glencore expects to make a final investment decision on the CTSCo Project in 2021.
+With funding support from Low Emission Technologies Australia (LETA) (formerly COAL21), Australian National Low Emissions Coal (ANLEC) R&D Limited and the Federal Government, Glencore expects to make a final investment decision on the CTSCo Project in 2021.

 The key objective of the CTSCo Project is to demonstrate carbon capture from a power station and the sustainable permanent storage of the captured CO2 in the Surat Basin in Queensland.

 The project is intended as a first step toward large-scale CCUS, with the potential for emissions from multiple generators and other industrial sources being captured and safely stored.
 This larger scale project would be subject to a separate environmental application and approval under the relevant legislation.

 We gratefully acknowledge the ongoing technical and funding support from a range of organisations that make a vital contribution to this project.